micustudio/indeed-me/README.md

 Run `npm run build-me` to run the local version of the app.
 Navigate to `http://localhost:3000/`.

-Now search for some jobs!
+Now search for some job posts!

 -Michael